Shopify/hydrogen/examples/gtm/README.md

-# Hydrogen example: Shopify Analytics & Consent (unstable)
+# Hydrogen example: Shopify Analytics & Consent

 This folder contains an end-to-end example of how to implement Google Tag Manager for Hydrogen.
 Hydrogen supports both Shopify analytics, as well as third-party services.